Diabetes-Related educational opportunities

-Evidence-based health promotion programs are interventions that are based on evidence that is generated by scientific studies.The evidence shows that the program is effective in preventing disease and improving health.
+Evidence-based health promotion programs are interventions that are based on evidence generated by scientific studies.
+For these interventions, the evidence shows that the program is effective in preventing disease and improving health.
 These programs have gone through a research process to determine if they show the results that are intended by the program.
 The program results have also been published in professional scientific journals.

-Living Well with Chronic Conditions (Stanford's Chronic Disease Self-Management Program)
+- Living Well with Chronic Conditions (Stanford's Chronic Disease Self-Management Program)

-Healthy Living with Diabetes (Stanford's Diabetes Self-Management Program)
+- Healthy Living with Diabetes (Stanford's Diabetes Self-Management Program)

-For a list of all Evidence-Based Health Promotion programs offered in Wisconsin please visit the Wisconsin Institute for Healthy Aging website.
+For a list of all evidence-based health promotion programs offered in Wisconsin, please visit the Wisconsin Institute for Healthy Aging website.